Beth Elohim Messianic Synagogue

 The patriarch Joseph represents the Suffering Servant Messiah (often called “Messiah ben Yosef) because like Joseph the patriarch he was cast into a pit, sold by his own for silver, yet rose out of the pit and redeemed his brothers.

-Thus there is great symbolism in the fact that YHWH chose the first day of the second month to bear the fruit of mustering the forces of the Torah.
+Thus there is great symbolism in the fact that YHVH chose the first day of the second month to bear the fruit of mustering the forces of the Torah.

 The Haftarah Connection (Hoshea 2:1-22)

-Our Parshah deals with the counting of B’nai Yisrael in the desert.
+Our Parashah deals with the counting of B’nai Yisrael in the desert.

 In the Haftarah, the prophet Hoshea speaks of the future redemption.
 He begins by stating “B’nai Yisrael will be as numerous as the sand on the seashore, which is so plentiful it can’t be measured.”

 Both the Torah and the Haftarah shows that numeric greatness is also a part of B’nai Yisrael’s legacy.

 How can this be accomplished without the two sticks of Ezekiel being joined again?
 It cannot and will not occur until there is but one stick Judah -Israel and Ephraim-Israel as one: Israel all true believers according to the Seven-fold Witness in Revelation and John chapter 14.